msays2000/Guides/oracle-object-storage-mount.md

-# Mounting OCI Object Storage Buckets as Local File System
+# Mounting OCI Object Storage Buckets as Local File System and then via NFS Server

 [rclone mount](https://rclone.org/commands/rclone_mount/) allows Linux, FreeBSD, macOS and Windows to mount any of Rclone's cloud storage systems as a file system with [FUSE](https://github.com/libfuse/libfuse).
 There are many